d2l-ai/d2l-en/chapter_linear-networks/classification.md

                             every_n=self.trainer.num_val_batches)
 ```

-Again, we use minibatch SGD as the optimizer.
+By default we use a Stochastic Gradient Descent optimizer, operating on minibatches, just as we did in the context of linear regression.

 ```{.python .input}
 %%tab mxnet